uibcdf/Study_Group_Pharmacophores/Daniel_Ibarrola_Sanchez.md

 - [Perricone2018The] Perricone, Ugo, Marcus Wieder, Thomas Seidel, Thierry Langer, and Alessandro Padova.
 "The Use of Dynamic Pharmacophore in Computer-Aided Hit Discovery: A Case Study."
 In Rational Drug Design, pp. 317-333.
 Humana Press, New York, NY, 2018.

 - [Thesis:Michelarakis2019] Chicago Michelarakis, Nicholas.
 "Towards dynamic pharmacophore models through the use of coarse grained molecular dynamic simulations."
 PhD diss., University of Oxford, 2019.

-- ...
-Other papers added along the week

 ## 3rd week